Originally posted 2022-03-29 18:55:44.

 Souq Al Jubail

-Located just off the Sharjah corniche, One stop marketplace for vegetables, meat, fish.
-Of course it’s not a must to visit or buy something but if you’ve spare time, you can pay a visit to Souq al Jubail.
+Located just off the Sharjah corniche, one stop marketplace for vegetables, meat, fish.
+Of course it’s not a must to visit or buy something but if you’ve spare time, you can visit Souq al Jubail.